CloudWithChris/cloudwithchris.com/content/blog/fix-bashrc-not-executing-wsl.md

 As a next step, I investigated the other files available in the home directory.
 I noticed that a ``~/.bash_profile`` file exists (which would have taken precedence over the other files).
 At some point, I must have followed a set of instructions to install some software and mistakenly created a .bash_profile file instead of putting it into the ``~/.bashrc`` file, as there was only one line (which was also present in my ``~/.bashrc`` file).

-I then removed the ``~/.bash_profile`` file and used the ``wsl.exe --shutdown`` command to shutdown the WSL environment, so that I can determine whether this fixed the execution problem by creating a fresh environment.
+I then removed the ``~/.bash_profile`` file and used the ``wsl.exe --shutdown`` command to shutdown the WSL environment, so that I can determine whether this fixed the execution problem by launching a fresh environment.
 Guess what?
 It was the problem!
 After removing the superfluous ``~/.bash_profile`` file, the ``~/.bashrc`` file executed without any problems - The echo statements, ohmyposh, and all of the aliases that I had expected to be configured.

 ![After shutting down the WSL environment, relaunching the Windows Terminal gives the expected results](/img/blog/fix-bashrc-not-executing-wsl/terminal-startup-correctly-configured.jpg)